Oulu: Climate

-Oulu has a subarctic continental climate (Köppen Dfc).
+Oulu has a subarctic climate (Köppen: Dfc, Trewartha Eolo), bordering a humid continental climate (Köppen: Dfb, Trewartha Dclo).
 It is the largest Finnish city entirely in this climatic zone as well as one of the largest such in the world.
-The typical features are cold and snowy winters with short and warm summers.
+The typical features are cold and snowy winters with short and mild summers.
 Average annual temperature is 3.3 °C. The average annual precipitation is 477 mm falling 105 days per year, mostly in late summer and fall.
 The warmest temperature ever recorded in Oulu was 33.3 C in July 1957, while the coldest temperature on record was -41.5 C in February 1966.

-Due to Oulu's far northern location, and its frequent overcast skies, it only sees on average 15 minutes of sunlight in December.
+Due to Oulu's far northern location, and its frequent overcast skies, it only sees on average 15 minutes of sunshine per day in December.
 During the winter solstice days only last 3 hours and 34 minutes with the sun rising 1.9 degrees over the horizon.
 On the other hand, during the summer solstice days last 22 hours and 3 minutes, with the sun dipping 1 degree below the horizon.
 This gives Oulu white nights during the summer.

-On June 21, 2021, Oulu was struck by the Ahti thunderstorm, causing flooding and fall of trees with the wind blowing at more than 30 meters per second.
-The storm is known to have killed one person and injured two people.

 Demographics

-In 2008, there were 316 Swedish-speaking inhabitants as mother tongue, which was 0.2% of the total population, making the city unilingually Finnish-speaking similar to other areas in Northern Finland.
-With English and Swedish being compulsory school subjects, functional bi- or trilingualism acquired through language studies is not uncommon.
-In 2007, there were 2,417 foreign citizens living in the city, of whom 618 were from elsewhere in the EU.
-51.1% of the population is female.